publisha/publisha.github.io/pages/editing_ePub.md

 ### Roundtrip to InDesign

 If we need to return to InDesign then we will lose these corrections that we make to the CSS, because InDesign will generate the same ones again.
-We have 2 approaches to solving this:

 Once you have made the corrections that solve the style and display issues, then you can take a copy of the CSS file and save this somewhere in your working files with a logical name (mine is dream.css).
 The next time that you export the ePUB, we can then select this external CSS file (see the CSS panel when exporting), and this will be added in the head of each XHTML file.